fot. Piotr Baran

 • Flight tickets to and from Tirana / Flight tickets to and from Korfu and ferry to Saranda

-• Transfer to and from Tirana (around 90 Euro) or Saranda (around 50 Euro)
+• Transfer to and from Tirana (around 90 euro both ways) or Saranda (around 50 euro)

-• Entry tickets (around 20 in total)
+• Entry tickets (around 20 euro in total)

 • Minor expenses (souvenirs, additional snacks, admission tickets in free time, etc.)